collective/redturtle.custommenu.factories/redturtle/custommenu/factories/README.txt

   condition.

 The third choice is silly (but possible).
 However we want to focus on the second choice.
-Giving to Photo the same id used by Image will automatically make Image entry invisible in this context.
+Giving to Photo the same id used by Image will automatically make Image entry invisible in this context (because Image is inherited from root).

     >>> browser.getLink('Customize menu').click()
     >>> browser.getControl('Element id', index=0).value = 'image'